owntheweb/alexa-iss/README.md

 aws configure
 ~~~

-*To be continued in shortly...*
+Fill in prompts to match key information generated when creating the test user (see 'IAM User for Local Testing') above.
+When prompted, also make sure to enter the matching region where Lambda functions, DynamoDB tables and S3 were configured (e.g. 'us-east-1').

 ### Install lamnda-local via npm

-In order to run Lambda functions locally for testing, install lamnda-local globally.
+To run Lambda functions locally for testing, install the lamnda-local Node.js module globally.

 ~~~
 npm install -g lambda-local
 ~~~

-*To be continued in shortly...*
+!!!
+Add note about where the command lives on diferent platforms.

 ## Configure Scripts